 5.1 Liquid penetrant examination methods indicate the presence, location, and, to a limited extent, the nature and magnitude of the detected discontinuities.
-This method is normally used for production inspection of large volumes of parts or structures, where emphasis is on productivity.
-The method enjoys a wide latitude in applicability when extensive and controlled conditions are available.
-Multiple levels of sensitivity can be achieved by proper selection of materials and variations in process.
+This practice is normally used for production examination of large volumes of parts or structures, where emphasis is on productivity.
+This practice offers a wide latitude in applicability when extensive and controlled conditions are available.